Mariatta/mariatta.github.io/content/weeklyupdate_Feb16_2019.rst

 :author: Mariatta

-This is the first of my Weekly Updates post. `Background on this topic. <../pages/weekly-updates.html>`_.
+This is the first of my Weekly Updates post. `Background on this topic <../pages/weekly-updates.html>`_.
 I'll try my best to keep this up.

 PyCascades